jeffreyxchan/FrackMan/README.md

 of the game.
 This project stretched our abilities in inheritance, polymorphism, recursion, and our knowledge of the C++ STL.
 I hope to never go through such pain again.

-## My Code
+<br><br>
-I wrote all of Actors.h, Actors.cpp, StudentWorld.h, StudentWorld.cpp.
+The code I wrote for this project is contained in Actors.h, Actors.cpp, StudentWorld.h, and StudentWorld.cpp.
 <br>
 We were given the rest of the files.

+## How to Launch the Game
+If you're interested in playing the game, download the zip file on the repo and extract the files.
+Within the 'FrackMan' folder, navigate into the 'Debug' folder.
+There, you can double click the FrackMan.exe file to play the game.
+Hopefully it works.

 ## Objective
 You, the player, must play as the Frackman and help him find all the oil